The History of Computer Chess Unravelled

 As computing technology advanced relentlessly, the memory capacity was increasing exponentially.
 Other ideas for speeding up calculation time and cutting down on memory hogging became mainstream.

-Hash Tables were also developed.
+were also developed.
 They contained data on millions of chess positions which had already been analyzed.
 The data was stored so that the position would not need to be analyzed again.
+Endgame Databases

 For years only a few people were able to develop and play with chess computers.
 You needed to have access to a computer.
 Back then you could typically only find them on campus in colleges or the offices of blue chip companies.